RobynVetterkind/ECSU-Spring-2024-Course-Sections/README.md

 Why Query Insightful/Valuable: Insights into student preferences and perceptions of teaching quality.
 Identify professors with consistently large number of available seats.

-Query Finding(s): The initial query sorted instructors based on courses neither high-level nor lowlevel due to low enrollment.
+Query Finding(s): The initial query sorted instructors based on courses neither high-level nor low-level due to low enrollment.
 Then, further queries collected capacity and actual enrollment, summed them up.
 The last query subtracted actual enrollment from capacity, showing that Johnson, P (P) has 59 vacant seats, with the top three professors each having over 50 available